Mary-Ann Winkelmes, Ph.D.

-She brings national visibility to her work on improving higher education learning and teaching as an incoming Senior Fellow at the Association of American Colleges and Universities, and recipient of the POD Network's Robert J. Menges Award for Outstanding Research in Educational Development.
-Her pedagogical research is a project that promotes explicit conversation between teachers and students about methods of teaching and learning, and empowers faculty to share their own data on students' learning across institutions and countries.
-The impact of this project on students' learning is the focus of recent and forthcoming publications in the National Education Association's Higher Education Advocate and the Association of American Colleges and Universities' flagship journal, Liberal Education.
+Her work to improve higher education learning and teaching, especially for historically underserved students, has been recognized nationally by the Chronicle of Higher Education and by the POD Network's Robert J. Menges Award for Outstanding Research in Educational Development.
+She founded and directs the Transparency in Learning and Teaching in Higher Education Project (TILT Higher Ed), which promotes direct conversation between teachers and students about equitable methods of teaching and learning, and helps faculty to share data that demonstrates their collective impact on improving students' learning across institutions and countries.
+The beneficial impact of this project on students' learning has been the focus of publications in the National Teaching and Learning Forum, Project Information Literacy, the National Education Association's Higher Education Advocate and AAC&U’s Liberal Education and Peer Review.